Methanol is a nondrinking type of alcohol used for industrial and automotive purposes. This article discusses poisoning from an overdose of methanol.

 Because rapid removal of methanol is a key to treatment success and survival, the person will likely need dialysis (kidney machine).

 Methanol is extremely poisonous.
 As little as 2 tablespoons (30 milliliters) can be deadly to a child.
 About 2 to 8 ounces (60 to 240 milliliters) can be deadly for an adult.
 Blindness is common and often permanent despite medical care.
+Intake of methanol affects multiple organs.
+Organ damage may be permanent.
 How well the person does depends on how much poison is swallowed and how soon treatment is received.

 Wood alcohol poisoning

 Kostic MA.
 Poisoning.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 63.

 Little M. Toxicology emergencies.
 In: Cameron P, Jelinek G, Kelly A-M, Brown A, Little M, eds.
 Textbook of Adult Emergency Medicine.
 4th ed.
 Philadelphia, PA: Elsevier; 2015:chap 29.